CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ## Objectives

-In this lab, you will perform:
+In this Exercise, you will perform:

 - Task 1: Publishing the Developer Portal
 - Task 2: Enabling CORS for the Developer Portal